 Hydroxyl (OH) (0.87 kcal/mol)

-Given that oxygen is a larger atom than carbon, again, it’s not unreasonable to think that the OH group might be “bulkier” than carbon.
-However, when you think about what is the source of strain in CH3, it’s the hydrogens of CH3 interacting with the axial hydrogens on the ring.
-Oxygen, having only one hydrogen, can rotate such that the H is pointing away from the cyclohexane, thereby leading to very little in the way of diaxial interactions with the ring.
+Given that oxygen has a larger atomic number than carbon, it’s not unreasonable to think that the OH group might be “bulkier” than carbon.
+When you think about the source of strain in CH3, however, you realize that it’s not necessarily the size of the carbon atom itself but the hydrogens of CH3 interacting with the axial hydrogens on the ring that lead to strain.
+Oxygen, having only one hydrogen, can always rotate such that the H is pointing away from the cyclohexane, thereby leading to very little in the way of diaxial interactions with the ring.

 The value for OCH3 is even less (0.6 kcal/mol).